belzecue/arlez80_godot-midi-player2/readme.md

 ## Known Problem

-* Player's timebase is 1/60.
+* Player's timebase is 1/60 sec.
-    * It probably need 1/240 at least.
+    * It probably need 1/240 sec at least.

 ## License